CALL US: +44 (0)20 8004 3492

 ESTA Approval with a Criminal Record?

-ESTA, which stands for ‘Electronic System for Travel Authorization’, is the US online pre-screening system used to determine an individual’s eligibility to travel to the United States visa-free under the Visa Waiver Program (VWP).
+ESTA, which stands for ‘Electronic System for Travel Authorization’, is the online pre-screening system used by US immigration authorities to determine an individual’s eligibility to travel to the United States visa-free under the Visa Waiver Program (VWP).

 The ESTA application form must be completed and ESTA approval granted before travel.

-By answering yes to this question, the result will inevitably be that your ESTA will be denied and you will not be eligible to travel under the VWP.
+By answering yes to any of the ESTA eligibility questions, your application will be denied and you will not be eligible to travel visa-free under the VWP.

-In this case, you would need to apply to the US Embassy for a visa and together with the visa application make a request for a waiver of inadmissibility.
+However, being ineligible for ESTA does not in itself mean you are ineligible to travel to the US at all.
+In this case, you would need to apply to the US Embassy for the relevant visa (such as the B1/2 for visitors), as well as filing a request for a waiver of inadmissibility.

-Are there any exceptions to the ESTA rule?
+Are there any exceptions to the ESTA rule on criminal records?

-Current interpretation of the rules may provide some leniency as to what does need to be disclosed, but you must consult with a lawyer to ascertain whether you fall into an exception.
+Current interpretation of the rules may in limited circumstances provide some leniency as to what does need to be disclosed, but you should consult with a lawyer to ascertain whether you fall into an exception.

 It may, in some circumstances, be permitted for you to answer ‘no’ in your ESTA application in respect of certain offenses that are not necessarily considered crimes of ‘moral turpitude’.
 This is a complex area of law and not something that is advisable to assess without professional guidance.